open-zaak/open-zaak/GOVERNANCE.md

 * Managing the OpenZaak brand
 * Licensing and intellectual property changes
 * Controlling access to OpenZaak assets such as hosting and project calendars

-Changes in codebase governance can only be done by the product steering team and requires super majority.

-Anyone with an interest in Open Zaak can request to become a product steering team member by asking the product steering team.
-The product steering team will vote on this request (simple majority).
-However, no more than 1 person per organization can have a vote.
-Typical members are:

-1) Representatives of a municipality that uses Open Zaak in some form as part of their current or future architecture.
-2) Representatives of an organization that manages or delivers Open Zaak installation(s) at one or more public organizations.
-3) Representatives of an organization that incorporates or uses Open Zaak in combination with their own product(s).

-The current team members are:

-* Joeri Bekker, Maykin Media
-* Jolanda van de Kooij, Exxellence
-* Peter Moen, Exxellence
-* Hugo ter Doest, Dimpact
-* Niels Lindeboom, Dimpact
-* Tahir Malik, Contezza
-* Silvion Moesan, Open.Satisfaction

 ## Decision making process